aetheric-oss/se-services/docs/conops.md

 These services are not mission-critical, nor do they require sub-second response times.
 One set of rideshare and cargo services may serve multiple regions, depending on user request load.
 This will be determined through beta testing and simulation.

 #### Physical Server Considerations
 Coordinating the movements of thousands of aerial actors over an urban environment is akin to knife juggling in a crowd, in that any interruption of the software services can result in catastrophic consequences.
-Preventative measures should be taken to ensure continued uptime in the event of physical (and cyber) dangers to server operation.
+Preventative measures should be taken to ensure continued uptime in the event of physical (and cyber) dangers to server operations.

 These possibly include:
 - Energy-storing devices (such as mechanical flywheels) placed between the power grid and critical hardware components